 The basement is often an underutilized space in most homes.
 All that untapped potential sitting down there next to the easy bake oven you haven’t seen or used in 30 years (let’s be real).
-To begin the transformation of your basement into a finished lower level (as we designers like to call it), let’s consider the idea of an open ceiling.
+To begin the transformation of your basement into a finished lower level (as we designers like to call it), let’s consider the idea of an open ceiling basement.

 Black paint gets good coverage, making everything disappear.
 The unflattering bends and bumps fade away into the darkness.
-The concern everyone has: Will the charcoal make it feel like a dark mass is caving in on my family, burying them alive?
+The concern everyone has: Will the dark color make it feel like a dark mass is caving in on my family, burying them alive?
 We have done several black open ceilings, and everyone has been pleased as punch!
 Pairing the dark ceiling with light walls is a great stark contrast, making the ceiling feel like it’s floating thus avoiding the whole buried alive scenario.
 See the above photo for a snazzy basement we finished.
-Ceiling is “Peppercorn” by Sherwin Williams.
+Ceiling is Peppercorn by Sherwin Williams.

 When you choose white, you have to buy into the imperfections.
 The sappy knot in the wood joist is going to show through.
 The shadow play that is nonexistent in a black ceiling is front and center in a white application.
 Lighting a basement properly can be challenging, because we all love natural daylight and there’s not much of that underground.
 White ceilings help bounce around the artificial lighting, making it feel brighter.
-Check out this white ceiling that we did for an A-list client.
+Check out this white ceiling in a basement remodel that we did for an A-list client.

 You can’t go wrong with an open ceiling.
 It’s practical and cost effective, and painting it one uniform color really makes the ceiling blend in.
 A black or white open ceiling allows the cool design features of your lower level (no longer a boring basement) to stand out.